How to Detect a Keylogger on Android Device

 A factory reset is the most secure way of removing any malware or spyware from your device.
 However, before doing so, make sure to back up all critical media.
 A factory reset will completely wipe everything off your phone.

-Here’s how to do it:
+Here’s how to do it 👇

-• Access your phone’s settings.
+• Access your phone’s settings:

 factory reset on android

-• Locate the General Management tab.
+• Locate the General Management tab:

 factory reset on android 2

-• Choose the Reset option.
+• Choose the Reset option:

 factory reset on android 3

-• Select Factory Data Reset.
+• Select Factory Data Reset:

 factory reset on android 4

 • Press Reset and wait.
 Your phone will restart.
-After that, you’re good-to-go.
+After that, you’re good to go:

 factory reset on android 5